Compute

 5. All the rough and detailed stories are placed in the product backlog.
 The entire list must be detailed appropriately, emergent, estimated, and prioritized (DEEP).
 The list must be sorted out and prioritized periodically to ensure that high-priority requirements are implemented and delivered first.

-6. Keep contact with the customer during the whole process to ensure that the functions to be implemented are what the customer really wants.
+6. Keep contact with customers during the whole process to ensure that the functions to be implemented align with their actual needs.

 This document uses a user scenario to help understand the meanings and usage of "Epic-Feature-Story-Task".
-Every project is unique.
-Therefore, you need to focus on product and service features.
+You need to take characteristics of the product and service into consideration during development.